You write airtight contracts for clients. Your own partnership has a handshake agreement.

 Using a basic 401(k) instead of a defined benefit or cash balance plan +

-Opportunities we typically identify for law firms businesses — and coordinate with your tax and legal professionals to capture.
+Opportunities we typically identify for law firms firms.

 What a Foundation Review actually looks like.